 JVET-O0497 AHG17: On layer grouping for independent regions and ARC [Y. Sanchez, R. Skupin, K. Sühring, T. Schierl (HHI)]

+The contribution proposes a layer group signalling in the VPS with an indication of associated layers and where all or only one layer needs to be decoded, to address the following two aspects: